I already spotted them in the store, their white stalks dimly gleaming from the crate. It is Spargelzeit (white asparagus season)!

 Other Common Spargel Recipes

-Once you've experienced the classic, you might be inspired to tread further into the world of "white gold" (the German's affectionate term for the veggie).
+Once you've experienced the classic, you might be inspired to tread further into the world of spargel.

-Spargelsuppe (Cream of Asparagus Soup) - A version of asparagus soup literally appears on every restaurant menu around this time, but this clever recipe makes the home version easy and smart with the leftover shavings of the great white stalks.
+- Spargelsuppe (Cream of Asparagus Soup) - A version of this soup literally appears on every restaurant menu, but it is easy to prepare at home.

 Exotic Spargel Recipes

-Since Spargel is literally everywhere when it is in season, it seems some German chefs take cooking Spargel creatively as a challenge.
-The quintessential spring vegetable has been baked, braised and pulverized into an impressive array of appetizers, entrées and desserts.
+Since Spargel is everywhere in season, it seems some German chefs take cooking spargel creatively as a challenge.
+The quintessential spring vegetable has been baked, braised and pulverized into an impressive array of appetizers, entrées, and desserts.

-Dirty Gin Martini with Pickled White Asparagus Spears - This intrepid drinker combines alcohol and Spargel.
+- Dirty Gin Martini with Pickled White Asparagus Spears - This intrepid drinker combines alcohol and Spargel.
 The Germans should be smitten.
-Or - in my opinion - even more appetizing would be a pickled spear in a nice tall Bloody Mary.
+Or - in my opinion - even more appetizing would be a pickled spear in a nice tall Bloody Mary like the green version.

-Spargel Eis (white asparagus ice cream) - In a country almost as mad about Eis (ice cream) as it is about Spargel, it is no surprise there have been impressive (if or if not successful?) efforts to combine the two.
+- Spargel Eis (white asparagus ice cream) - In a country almost as crazy about eis (ice cream) as it is about Spargel, it is no surprise there have been impressive efforts to combine the two.

-Baden's asparagus is served with pancake known as Kratzete (rough translation to "rubbish") and ham (recipe above).
+- Baden's asparagus is served with pancake known as Kratzete (rough translation to "rubbish") and ham.

 What to Drink with your Favorite Spargel Recipe

-Dry white wines are the most common go-to.
+Dry white wines are the most common pairing.
 Try a Chardonnay, Pinot Blanc, Pinot Gris, Riesling, young Grüner Veltliner or Silvaner (a German favorite).

 If you prefer a red, go for light, unoaked red wine with low tannins.
-For example, a Pinot Noir can complement the Spargel depending on the dish.
+For example, a Pinot Noir can complement the spargel depending on the rest of the dish.

-Another important thing to remember is that it is not all about the Spargel, its also about the inevitable sauce.
+Another important thing to remember is that it is not all about the spargel, its also about the inevitable sauce.
 The sauce may actually be more important than the centerpiece.
 For an example, try pairing the most common sauce of hollandaise with a mature Chardonnay, traditional white Rioja or Champagne.
-Other recommendations can be found here.

 And of course we can't give German drink options without mentioning the beer.
 Wheat beers appear to be a favorite with Belgian Witbier and good ole German Weißbiers topping the list.